BlastHappy82/Inventory_Analytics_Suite/docs/CALCULATIONS.md

 p'_t = α × p_t + (1 - α) × p'_{t-1}
 ```

-Where α = 0.15 (smoothing constant, industry standard)
+Where α = 0.15 (within the recommended range of 0.1-0.2 for intermittent demand)

 **Step 3: Forecast**
 ```